nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/README.md

 CAD files
 - This contains all the CAD files we used, in case you wish to modify the design.
 Note that we do not have all the STL files available as CAD files.

-x files
+Laser cut files
-- This contains all the files for the laser-cut parts
+- This contains the file for all the laser-cut parts in 3 different file types (.pdf, .dxf and .cdr)

 Marlin firmware
 - This contains the necessary instructions to reflash and modify the Marlin firmware on your Ender-3.
 There is an option to just download the firmware configuration we used if you do not wish to do this yourself.